IAL 6: Electromagnetic Radiation

 Actually, one must qualify the statement that the vacuum light speed is the highest possible physical speed/velocity with 5 qualifications:

 1. geometrical velocities: First, as aforesaid at the beginning of this section, the expression "physical velocity" has a special meaning in this context.
-It means the velocity at which information and energy can be conveyed relative to a local inertial frame of reference.
+It means the velocity at which information and energy travel with speed measured at ONE POINT relative to a local inertial frame of reference.
 We elaborate on "physical velocity" and its opposite geometrical velocity below in subsection Geometrical Velocities.

 2. recession velocities: Second, velocities between inertial frames can exceed the vacuum light speed by arbitrary amounts.
-In fact, the comoving frames of the expanding universe sufficiently far apart do have relative velocities exceeding the vacuum light speed.
+In fact, the comoving frames of the expanding universe (including approximate comoving frames) sufficiently far apart do have relative velocities exceeding the vacuum light speed.
 These relative velocities are called recession velocities.
 We take up recession velocities in IAL 30: Cosmology.
-A key point to reiterate is that NO information travels relative to each comoving frame faster than the vacuum light speed, and so NEITHER we NOR the universe can do superluminal signaling.
+A key point to reiterate is that NO information or energy travels with speed measured at ONE POINT relative to a comoving frame faster than the vacuum light speed, and so NEITHER we NOR the universe can do superluminal signaling.

-3. wormholes: Third, general relativity predicts the possibility of wormholes which are, among other things, shortcuts between two points in spacetime.
+3. wormholes: Third, general relativity predicts wormholes which are, among other things, shortcuts between two points in spacetime.
 Traveling through a wormhole would move you superluminally between those two points as seen from the outside.
 However, at every point in the trip through the wormhole, you would be moving at less than the vacuum light speed relative to your local inertial frame (see Wikipedia: Wormhole: Faster-than-light travel).
 Note it is NOT known if wormholes actually exist.
+Though a solution of general relativity, there may be NO process to create them in the actual universe.
+Also they may be forbidden by quantum gravity, the hypothetical fundamental theory of gravity to which general relativity is the macroscopic limit: i.e., it is an emergent theory of gravity.

 4. quantum mechanical superluminal effects: Fourth, in quantum mechanics, there are tricky cases where one may speak of superluminal physical effects: i.e., there are quantum mechanical superluminal effects.
 But those tricky cases manage to avoid any paradoxes and forbid us from any superluminal signaling in principle.
 We tend to believe all this because quantum mechanics is the best verified of physics theories despite its seemingly eternal philosophical mysteries.
 It's all too much for us to expand on here.